 "The court's future now rests to a large extent on the battle being waged between African leaders with little interest in justice and those Africans, including many activists and victims, who see an end to impunity for mass atrocities as essential for Africa's future.
 One can only hope that the welfare of African people takes precedence over the perceived interests of African leaders."

 U.S. strategic interests in Africa's Sahel have been marginal for decades, but there is a strong case for expanding ties with regional allies to quell a spreading security threat, write J. Peter Pham and CFR's John Campbell.

-Asked by Charlotte Stafford, from Columbia University
+Asked by George Macharia, from University of Nairobi

-Learn more about CFR’s mission and its work over the past year in the 2014 Annual Report.
+Learn more about CFR’s mission and its work over the past year in the 2015 Annual Report.
 The Annual Report spotlights new initiatives, high-profile events, and authoritative scholarship from CFR experts, and includes a message from CFR President Richard N. Haass.
 Read and download »